-1.6.1 Serial Port
+1.6.1 Serial Port Interface

-The board has one serial port header located on the component side of the board.
+The serial port header is located on the component side of the board.
 The serial port supports data transfers at speeds up to 115.2 kbits/sec with BIOS support.

-For information about Refer to The location of the serial port header Figure 16, page 50 The signal names of the serial port header Table 21, page 52
+For information about Refer to The location of the serial port header Figure 16, page 50

-1.6.2 Parallel Port
+1.6.2 Parallel Port Interface

-The 25-pin D-Sub parallel port connector is located on the back panel.
+The parallel port connector is located on the back panel of the board.
 Use the BIOS Setup program to set the parallel port mode.